thephpleague/commonmark/docs/2.0/customization/slug-normalizer.md

 ];
 ```

-This `instance` doesn't need to worry about generating unique slugs, as we automagically decorate your `instance` with `UniqueSlugNormalizer` which provides that functionality.

 ### `max_length`

 This can be configured to limit the length of that slug to prevent overly-long values.
 By default, that limit is `255` characters.
 You may set this to any positive integer, or `0` for no limit.

 (Note that generated slugs might be slightly longer than this "limit" if the `unique` option is enabled and the slug generator detects a duplicate slug and needs to add a suffix to make it unique.)

-### `scope`
+### `unique`

-This options controls whether slugs should be unique per-document or per-environment.
-This defaults to `document` by default.
+This options controls whether slugs should be unique.
+Possible values include:

+- `'document'` (string; **default**) - Ensures slugs are unique within a single document
+- `'environment'` (string) - Ensures slugs are unique across multiple documents - see below
+- `false` (boolean) - Disables unique slug generation

-However, you might have a use case where you're converting several different Markdown documents on the same page and so you'd like to ensure that none of those documents use conflicting slugs.
-In that case, you should set the `scope` option to `environment` to ensure that a single instance of a `MarkdownConverter` (which uses a single `Environment`) will never produce the same slug twice during its lifetime (which usually lasts the entire duration of a single HTTP request).
+You might have a use case where you're converting several different Markdown documents on the same page and so you'd like to ensure that none of those documents use conflicting slugs.
+In that case, you should set the `scope` option to `'environment'` to ensure that a single instance of a `MarkdownConverter` (which uses a single `Environment`) will never produce the same slug twice during its lifetime (which usually lasts the entire duration of a single HTTP request).

+If you need complete control over how unique slugs are generated, make your `'instance'` implement `UniqueSlugNormalizerInterface`; otherwise, we'll simply append incremental numbers to slugs to ensure they are unique.